jrebagliatti/techcasestudies/_posts/2017-03-15-Callcredit_DevOps.md

 language: [English]
 verticals: [Financial Services]
 geolocation: [Europe]
-published: false
 ---

-Our customer, Numéro, has a marketing application used in retailer call centers called Numéro Interactive.
-This product is partially installed on-premises and partially hosted on virtualized servers in a hosting provider.
+Our customer, Callcredit, has a marketing application used in retailer call centers called Numéro Interactive.
+This product is installed on-premises for some customers and hosted on virtualized servers in a hosting provider for others.
 Each customer that uses Numéro Interactive has their own version of the software with different configurations.
 Automated testing is carried out during the development process followed by manual tests.
 Environments must be created to build and test every specific version of the base software and its respective configuration.
 Numéro has access to some deployments to carry out updates, whereas others are managed by the end customer.
 After the build process is complete, it creates a package that is then deployed manually to all customer sites.
 These current processes are time-consuming and error-prone.

 The solution hopes to expand Numéro’s user base and streamline the deployment process by creating a continuous delivery pipeline using Visual Studio Team Services and Azure.